-Changes in our net cash flows from investing activities were a result of the increase in our capital expenditures.
+Changes in our net cash flows from investing activities were a result of the increase in our capital expenditures and the acquisition of Houston television station KTBU-TV and its related equipment.

 Net Cash Flows Used in Financing Activities

 Changes in our net cash flows from financing activities were a result of the prior year \$15.0 million repayment of our Senior Credit Facility Revolver.